felipsant/participacaoLucros/README.md

     To run the CalculaLucros and get the RetornoLucros model as return.

     4.4 http://localhost:7071/api/OpenApi/ - Get.
-    To get the latest swagger file for the AZF.Project (This has to be updated manually, generating that file inside Azure API Management)
+    To get the latest OpenApi swagger.json file for the AZF.Project (This has to be updated manually, generating the file inside Azure API Management)